meilisearch/specifications/README.md

 ### Open State

-Once the specification is finished in the owner's eyes, he can then switch the PR to open.
-At that time, it can be commented on, modified, and challenged by these peers.
+Once the specification is ready for comments in the owner's eyes, he can then switch the PR to open.
+At that time, it can be commented on, modified, challenged by these peers.
 If there is the slightest friction during this process, a discussion will be recommended offline within MeiliSearch.
-The PR owner will organize this discussion, and at the end of this interview, the owner will clearly describe the report of the meeting in the PR and make any necessary changes.
+The PR owner will organize this discussion, and at the end of this interview, the owner will make any necessary changes.

 At this step, the PR should be primarily tagged as `In Progress`.